 - Topical steroids to reduce irritation.

 - Phototherapy is beneficial in the treatment of subacute or chronic disease (sun exposure in summer helps).
-Both psoralen plus UV-A (PUVA) and UV-B may result in clearing but relapses are not uncommon.
+Both psoralen combined with ultraviolet A (PUVA) and ultraviolet B (UVB) may result in clearing but relapses are not uncommon.

 - Aggressive treatment with immunosuppressant and/or immunomodulating agents as well as intensive supportive care are recommended for febrile ulceronecrotic PLEVA.

-- Usually good, with spontaneous resolution.
-Resolution may just take several months but may take much longer.
+- Usually, prognosis is good, with spontaneous resolution.
+Resolution may just take several months; however, it may take much longer.

 - Ulceronecrotic PLEVA can lead to scarring.